J. C. Van Horne Bridge: History

 Crossing the Restigouche River between Campbellton, New Brunswick, and Pointe-à-la-Croix, Quebec, had long been a bone of contention by locals in both provinces.
 A federally-funded interprovincial ferry service between the two communities had proven adequate until the 1950s, when vehicle traffic began to grow at much higher rate than had been forecast.

-By the late 1950s, the local New Brunswick PC Member of Parliament J.C.
-Van Horne made the case for a bridge and invited representatives from the federal and provincial governments to witness a "typical weekend" lineup at the ferry.
-Van Horne had chosen the St. John's weekend (on or around July 26) in which the lineups would be predictably long on both sides.
+By 1947, the local New Brunswick PC Member of Parliament, J.C.
+Van Horne, made the case for a bridge and invited representatives from the federal and provincial governments to witness a "typical weekend" lineup at the ferry.
+Van Horne had chosen the St. John's weekend (on or around June 24) in which the lineups would be predictably long on both sides.
 The government representatives were convinced of the need for a bridge to replace the ferry service and acceded to Van Horne's wishes.
 The bridge was later named in his honour.